babygang-c64/BygShellV2/README.md

 ### Commands ###

-- HELP : lists the internal commands and retrieves help for internal commands
+- HELP : lists the internal commands and retrieves help for external commands
 - M : memory dump / write, takes one start address or start / end address and when a single address is given you can write bytes just after it
 - ENV : view some environment info, change device and path location of external commands